 Jan 4, 2016|

-Punta del Este is quite possibly South America’s most glamorous and exclusive beach resort town.
-Punta del Este referred to as “Punta,” sits on a peninsula that divides the Río de la Plata from the Atlantic Ocean.
-The population is around 21,000 year-round, but during high season from December – February, this jumps to nearly 160,000 people.
-Tourists from Argentina, Brazil, Uruguay and around the world all come to enjoy the beach.
-The town has two separate grids: north of the constricted isthmus, just east of the yacht harbor, is the highrise hotel zone; the southern area is mostly residential.
-Check out our list of the Top 5 Things to do in Punta del Este and start planning your Uruguayan adventure today.
+Do you ever wonder what is there to do in Punta del Este?
+The truth is there are plenty of things to do in Punta del Este.
+In fact, Punta del Este might possibly be South America’s most glamorous and exclusive beach resort town.
+The town sits on a peninsula that divides the Río de la Plata from the Atlantic Ocean.
+The population is around 21,000 year-round, but during the high season from December – February, this jumps to nearly 160,000 people.
+While tourists from Argentina, Brazil, Uruguay, and around the world come to Punta del Este for the beaches, there are other popular activities here.
+Read below for our top 5 things to do in Punta del Este and start planning your Uruguay tour today!

-Punta del Este is famous for having beautiful beaches and depending on what you’re looking for will determine which beach you should visit.
-For a mix of surfing, delicious foods, outdoor art and a young crowd, visit Playa Brava.
+As you can imagine, our number one thing to do in Punta del Este is to visit the beach.
+The beaches here are famous for their natural beauty.
+Depending on what you’re looking for will determine which beach you should visit.
+For a mix of surfing, delicious foods, outdoor art, and a young crowd, visit Playa Brava.
 There are more waves at this beach and some days can be a bit windy, but this area is great for people watching.
 Bikini Beach is another good beach nearby; there you will find celebrities and socialites.
-If you like something more relaxed, you should check out Playa Manda, this is better for families.
+If you like something more relaxed, you should check out Playa Mansa, this is better for families.
 The sea is calmer, with almost no waves.

-Isla Gorriti and Isla de los Lobos are two fun islands nearby.
-These are just a short boat ride from Punta del Este.
+Isla Gorriti and Isla de los Lobos are two fun islands near Punta del Este.
+In fact, they are just a short boat ride away!
 Isla Gorriti is perfect for travelers that would like to go on a relaxing island stroll.
 If you are interested in seeing more wildlife, visit Isla de los Lobos.
 This has the largest seal colony in the southern hemisphere.

 If you have ever googled “Punta del Este,” chances are, you’ve seen a photo of Casapueblo.
-This charming all white, nine-story villa sits atop Punta Ballena and overlooks the sea, just 15 km west of Punta del Este.
-Casapueblo was previously Uruguayan artist, Carlos Páez Vilaró’s villa, but now it is an art gallery and hotel.
+This charming all-white, nine-story villa sits atop Punta Ballena and overlooks the sea.
+Casapueblo was previously Uruguayan artist, Carlos Páez Vilaró’s villa.
+Now it is an art gallery and hotel.
 Enjoy a meal at the cafe or spend the night at the hotel.
-Sit on your balcony, take in stunning ocean views and enjoy watching the sunset with a glass of wine or a champagne toast.
-This is one of Punta del Este’s landmarks and a must-see place for all visitors.
+Sit on your balcony, take in stunning ocean views, and enjoy watching the sunset with a glass of wine or a champagne toast.
+This is one of the city’s landmarks and a must-see place for all visitors.

 One of the iconic symbols of Punta del Este is the massive concrete sculpture of a hand reaching out of the sand along the Brava side of the beach.
 Chilean artist Mario Irarrázabal designed this famous statue in 1982; it commemorates the lives of drowned local sailors.
 Stop by La Mano and strike a pose.
-Continue to the port, the Punta del Este harbor is Uruguay’s largest recreational yachting facility and a perfect place to find fresh mariscos (shellfish).
+Continue to the harbor, Uruguay’s largest recreational yachting facility, and a perfect place to find fresh mariscos (shellfish).

 The La Barra hamlet is artistic and trendy, with an array of boutiques, restaurants, and nightlife spots.
 The local’s favorite beach sits here, where the Río Maldonado spills into the ocean.
 La Barra has been growing as Punta del Este’s most sought after gastronomy area, so here you will find some of the town’s best and most visited restaurants.